 Your favorite cereal in cake form!
-Cinnamon cake, cream cheese frosting, and Cinnamon Toast Crunch crumble.
+Cinnamon cake layers, cream cheese frosting, and Cinnamon Toast Crunch crumble.

 The cake tasted amazing!
 Ryan said it tasted just like having the cereal with milk.
 If you have a Cinnamon Toast Crunch fan in your life, they will love this cake!

-- The frosting is soft, so be careful pressing the crushed up Cinnamon Toast Crunch cereal into the sides.
-I recommend chilling the frosted cake before doing so.
+- The frosting is soft, so be careful pressing the crushed-up Cinnamon Toast Crunch cereal into the sides.
+I recommend chilling the frosted cake slightly before doing so.

 - Be careful not to over-mix the batter as this can cause tunnelling in the cake.

 - To help ensure your cake layers bake up nice and flat, see my Flat Top Cakes post.

 Cinnamon Toast Crunch Cake

 - 2 cups Cinnamon Toast Crunch cereal

 Cream Cheese Frosting: